top of page

 Between Albufeira and Armação de Pêra, Lagoa dos Salgados is a coastal lagoon amid dunes and farmland.
 It is one of the easiest places in the Algarve for birdwatching, with over 200 species spotted here.

 Birdwatchers can spot the rare ferruginous duck and greater flamingo, which has been known to try to breed in the lagoon.
 Other birds are herons, waders, and various waterfowl.
-This partially-raised wooden boardwalk provides a clear view of the lagoon and birds in their natural states.
+This partially raised wooden boardwalk provides a clear view of the lagoon and birds in their natural states.

 • When to Go: Migratory species are best in spring and fall, but year-round is good.